CodeStoryBuild/aisuite/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 `aisuite` is a lightweight Python library that provides a **unified API for working with multiple Generative AI providers**.
-It offers a consistent interface for models from *OpenAI, Anthropic, Google, Hugging Face, AWS, Cohere, Mistral, Ollama*, and others—abstracting away SDK differences, authentication details, and parameter variations.
+It offers a consistent interface for models from *OpenAI, Anthropic, Google Vertex AI, Google GenAI, Hugging Face, AWS, Cohere, Mistral, Ollama*, and others—abstracting away SDK differences, authentication details, and parameter variations.
 Its design is modeled after OpenAI’s API style, making it instantly familiar and easy to adopt.

 `aisuite` lets developers build and **run LLM-based or agentic applications across providers** with minimal setup.